Read time: 5 minutes

 Key points related to the older version restoration in OneDrive

-- You can access the previous 25 versions by logging in with a personal Microsoft account.
-The number of versions available when using a Work or School account will vary according to how your library configuration is managed.
+- You can access up to 25 previous versions by signing in with your personal Microsoft account.
+The number of available versions may differ when using a Work or School account, depending on your library configuration settings.

 - Your administrator might have disabled document versioning if you use OneDrive as a component of SharePoint Server.